Good to know

 - Pair a cream short-sleeved shirt with black tights and your Vans Old Skool Pro shoes in a red hue (rumba red/true white) for a sporty look.

 Vans Old Skool Pro shoes elevate the iconic Old Skool silhouette to new comfortable heights.
-The sneakers come with UltraCush HD Sockliners that are contoured not only to give more cushioning but also to put the foot closer to the board for better feel.
+The sneakers come with UltraCush HD sockliners that are contoured not only to give more cushioning but also to put the foot closer to the board for a better feel.
 The shoes are further enhanced with DURACAP toe underlays for unrivaled durability in areas where you need them the most.